-Titan Group has been recognized as one of the most sustainable companies in the world, according to a 2024 Time Magazine analysis based on external ESG ratings and selected environmental and society performance indicators.
+Titan Group has been recognized as one of the most sustainable companies in the world, according to a 2024 Time Magazine analysis based on external ESG ratings and selected environmental and society performance indicators and is recognized as one of Europe's Climate Leaders in the fourth edition of the prestigious list published by the Financial Times.
 In February 2024, and for a second consecutive year, our parent, Titan Cement International, received a top "A" score on climate action by the CDP in recognition of its leadership in corporate transparency and performance on climate change.